mrocklin/slides/odsc-2016-boston.md

 ### Dask Core

-*  Dynamic task scheduler - 200us overhead
+*  Dynamic asynchronous task scheduler
 *  Scales up to a cluster and down to a laptop
-*  Asynchronous and responsive
+*  Exposes scheduling internals to user

 ### Dask Collections